LsHallo/sv06-plus-manta-m4p/README.md

 This repo contains my Sovol SV06 Plus config for use with Klipper.
 I have exchanged the stock mainboard with a Manta M4P from BigTreeTech and I am using the CB1 to control Klipper via Mainsail.
 The `printer.cfg` is attached.
-STL for the M4P case will follow (shortly).
+STL for the M4P case [is here](case/Manta%20M4P%20Sovol%20SV06%20Mount.stl).

 I have modified the config found in [https://github.com/bassamanator/Sovol-SV06-firmware/tree/sv06-plus](https://github.com/bassamanator/Sovol-SV06-firmware/tree/sv06-plus)
 (You need to get the cfgs folder from his repository.)